hlubenow/DungeonDraw/README.md

 - Version 2.1: Prevented the cursor from getting redrawn more often than necessary.
 - To be able to draw letters, the file format for saving maps has changed to lines of texts again.
+- Drawing of letters with PIL needs a font-file.
+If the file's not found, letters aren't drawn (and there's a warning about it).

 License: GNU GPL, version 3.